Sir Tristram Beresford, 3rd Baronet

-Sir Tristram Beresford, 3rd Baronet (1669 – 16 June 1701) was an Irish politician and baronet.
+Sir Tristram Beresford, 3rd Baronet (1669 – 16 June 1701) was an Anglo-Irish soldier, politician and baronet.

 Early life

-He was the second, but oldest surviving son of Sir Randal Beresford, 2nd Baronet and the former Hon.
+He was the second, but oldest surviving son of Sir Randal Beresford, 2nd Baronet and the Hon.
 Catherine Annesley.
 Among his siblings were two sisters, Catherine Beresford (wife of Matthew Pennefather), and Jane Beresford (wife of Lt.-Gen. Frederick Hamilton).

 His paternal grandparents were Sir Tristram Beresford, 1st Baronet, and Anne Rowley (a daughter of John Rowley of Castle Rose).
 His maternal grandparents were Francis Annesley, 1st Viscount Valentia and, his second wife, the former Jane Stanhope (a daughter of Sir John Stanhope).

 In 1681, he succeeded his father as baronet.

 Career

 Commanding a Protestant regiment, Beresford was attainted by King James II of England in May 1689.
 However he was acquitted after the Glorious Revolution.
-He entered the Irish House of Commons in 1692, sitting for Londonderry County until 1699.
+He entered the Irish House of Commons in 1692, sitting for County Londonderry until 1699.

 Personal life

 In February 1687, he married Hon.
 Nichola Sophia Hamilton, youngest daughter of Hugh Hamilton, 1st Viscount of Glenawly, who spent most of his career in the Swedish army, and his second wife Susanna Balfour.
 Together, they were the parents of four daughters and a son, including: